-Italian composer Alessandro Bosetti presents the U.S. premiere of Plane/Taléa, an immersive, four-channel electronic sound work stemming from his interest in vocal and polyphonic music.
+Italian composer Alessandro Bosetti presents the U.S. premiere of Plane/Taléa, a four-channel electronic sound work stemming from his interest in vocal and polyphonic music.
 In this special concert, performers wear headphones and respond to spoken instructions from the artist.
 These instructions (e.g., questions to answer, or directions to imitate a sound, to reveal a secret thought, etc.) are triggered by algorithm in an ever-changing geometric configuration.

 Plane/Taléa expands and exposes single voices within a granular polyphony, where small details and tonal inflections combine in textured chorus.
 Guest performers include Blair Bogin, Alex Bradley Cohen, Hannah Gamble and Jesse Malmed.